-As set forth on the cover page, we offer various Advisory Programs to our Clients, including "wrap fee" Programs for which we are the sponsor and, in certain programs, the portfolio manager for portfolios in the Program.
-A "wrap fee" is an annual fee paid by the Client that is intended to cover services to the account, including investment advice and, where applicable, may include portfolio management, trade execution, clearing, settlements, custody, administrative, and account reporting services.
+As set forth on the cover page, we offer various Advisory Programs to our Clients, including "wrap fee" Programs for which we are the sponsor and, in certain programs, both the sponsor of the Program and portfolio manager for portfolios within the Program (each, a "Portfolio" and collectively, "Portfolios").
+A "wrap fee" is an annual fee paid by the Client that is intended to cover applicable services to the account, including investment advice and, where applicable, may include portfolio management, trade execution, clearing, settlements, custody, administrative, and account reporting services provided by Stifel, as well as investment advice and/or portfolio management services provided by an Adviser to the Portfolio.
 To the extent that portfolio management or similar services are provided by Advisers, Stifel pays portion of the wrap fee paid by the Client to such Advisers for their services - please refer to the section "Fees and Compensation" below for additional details about these our wrap fees (also called Advisory Account Fees).
 We generally manage accounts enrolled in wrap fee Programs with the same level of care as non-wrap fee Advisory accounts.

-The wrap fee Programs that we offer include the Opportunity, Select Manager and Select Funds Programs whereby an affiliated or unaffiliated investment adviser acts as your discretionary portfolio manager, or provides their model Portfolio to us for our implementation.
-Stifel also offers discretionary investment advisory services through the Solutions, Select APM, discretionary Fundamentals, Unison, and Spectrum Programs.
-Our non-discretionary investment advisory wrap fee Programs include the Horizon, Select Advisor, and non-discretionary Fundamentals Programs.
+The wrap fee Programs that we offer include the Opportunity, Select Manager, Score, Spectrum, and Investment Management Consulting Programs, whereby an affiliated or unaffiliated investment adviser acts as your discretionary portfolio manager, or provides their model Portfolio to us for our implementation.
+Stifel also offers discretionary investment advisory services through the Solutions, Select APM and Fundamentals.
+Our non-discretionary investment advisory wrap fee Programs include the Horizon, Select Advisor Programs, and Connect Program (where Stifel recommends an Adviser with which you enter into a separate advisory agreement).
 Finally, under the Custom Advisory Portfolio Program, our firm retains limited discretionary trading authority over applicable client accounts whose Portfolios may be a combination of any of internal and/or external model Portfolios, mutual funds and/or ETFs.